25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 Botany Bay is just a 2 hour train journey from London, a 25 minute journey from Margate and a 20 minute drive from Broadstairs.

-If you’re looking for beaches near London to visit, or even one of the best South Coast beaches, head over to Camber Sands, which also has expansive sand dunes.
-Squint and you could be in Anna Bay near Port Stephens, at the lower scale obvs.
+If you’re looking for golden sand beaches near London to visit, or even one of the best South Coast beaches, head over to Camber Sands, which also has expansive sand dunes.

-But Camber Sands is a great UK surfing beach and is also one of the best beaches in South East England to visit.
-Put this on your list!
+Cornwall isn’t the only home to surfing in England, Cambersands is also a fantastic UK surfing beach and is also one of the best beaches in South East England to visit.

 Where to stay in Camber Sands